tigoe/LightProjects/docs/README.md

 This [list pf parts](inventory.md) is not comprehensive, it's just a list of some of the parts I've used in building this repository.

+You may find it useful to combine the examples in this repository with some of my [Arduino general examples](https://github.com/tigoe/ArduinoGeneralExamples) or [Sensor examples](https://github.com/tigoe/SensorExamples) to add interactive conntrol over your light projects.

 ## LED Strip Control
 Single-channel and multi-channel [LED strips](led-strips.md) are very popular these days, and pretty easy to control with a microcontroller and a few transistors.
 You can find LED strips in a variety of combinations:
 * Red/Green/Blue (RGB)